Learn-React-With-Harshi/chapter-12-lets-build-our-store/theory-assignment.md

    - Import Maps :
      While importing, the component can be given an alias name and then in that file, that component is referred only using that alias name.

       Example : Check `Footer.js` file inside components in this chapter.
-Footer Component is exported using `export default Footer;`
+Footer Component is exported as named export using `export const Footer = () => {}`

       In the `app.js` file, while importing use `import {Footer as MainFooter} from "./components/Footer";`. <MainFooter> </MainFooter> is the component name now, error is thrown if <Footer></Footer>
       .
       .
       <MainFooter> </MainFooter>

+      For using import map in default exported component, just use `import NewComponentName from './components/Header';`

    - import * as
      It is useful when we import all the components/modules functions as namespace object which contains all exports as properties.
 Those exported components can be accessed by Module.component name